jitlogic/zorka/docs/UserGuide/03config.md

 Using `include()` method administrator can add matching rules filtering which methods are to be instrumented.
 Methods matching any of passed matchers will be included.
 Matchers can be defined using `spy.byXXX()` functions.

+## Configuring tracer

+Tracer saves exact execution paths of instrumented methods and stores them in a file, so traces can be viewed at later time.
+There are two things that need to be set up when configuring tracer: selecting classes (and methods) tracer will instrument and defining entry points - methods at which traces will begin.

+### Selecting classes (and methods) to instrument for trace

+For tracer purposes classes and methods are instrumented en masse - that's because you don't know where your application can experience problems.
+Some packages (like: `java.**`) should be excluded in most (if not all) cases.

+Selecting classes (method) for trace can be done using `spy.traceInclude()` and `spy.traceExclude()` methods.
+It accepts standard `spyMatcher` objects (the same as for spy definitions).
+Note that spy matchers have some special methods altering them that are even more suitable when choosing classes for tracer (notably `forTracer()` method that will automatically exclude constructors, accessor methods and some common methods, like `equals()`, `toString()` etc.

+For example:

+      spy.traceInclude(spy.byMethod("org.apache.catalina.**", "*").forTrace());

+Will add Tomcat methods to tracer.

+### Selecting trace entry points

+Tracer will start collecting information when application reaches a method that has been marked as trace beginning.
+This can be done instrumenting method in a standard way (create and add sdef) and using one of `spy.traceBegin()` functions to mark trace beginning.
+Function takes trace name (label) as mandatory argument and minimum trace execution time as optional argument.
+For example tracing HTTP requests in Tomcat can be configured like this:

+    spy.add(spy.instance()
+      .onEnter(spy.traceBegin("HTTP_REQ", 100))
+      .include(spy.byMethod("org.apache.catalina.core.StandardEngineValve", "invoke")));

+All requests that took longer than 100 milliseconds will be saved in trace file.

+### Adding custom attributes to traces

+Custom attributes can be useful.
+For example, when tracing execution of HTTP request it might be suitable to add request URL (any maybe some POST parameters as well).
+When instrumenting SQL queries, posting normalized SQL query is necessary.
+Adding custom attributes can be done by instrumenting method in a standard way (create and add sdef) and using `spy.traceAttr()` functions to post (previously fetched and possibly normalized) attributes.
+Trace attributes can be added to any instrumented method, not just the beginning of a trace.
+They'll appear i proper places in method call tree, so it is possible for example to trace HTTP requests and add SQL queries to them (if needed).

+### Configuring tracer output

+Current implementation can write trace information to local files.
+Use `spy.traceFile()` function to create trace writer object and install it in tracer using `spy.traceOutput()` function.
+For example:

+    spy.tracerOutput(spy.traceFile("/tmp/trace.trc", 4, 4*1024*1024));